Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

 Recently, it has been recognized that an effect akin to the spin-Rashba (SR) in two-dimensional electron systems (2DES) arises due to the coupling between the atomic orbital angular momentum ${\bf L}$ and the crystal wave-vector ${\bf k}$ \cite{Park2011,Park2012,Kim2013,Mercaldo2020}.
-For materials having electronic states with non-vanishing ${\bf L}$ close to the Fermi level, an intrinsic crystalline potential or an applied electric field that break spatial inversion can yield non-local odd-parity matrix elements among distinct atomic orbitals.
+For materials having electronic states with non-vanishing ${\bf L}$ close to the Fermi level, an intrinsic crystalline potential or an applied electric field that breaks spatial inversion can yield non-local odd-parity matrix elements among distinct atomic orbitals.
 The resulting orbital Rashba effect (ORE) \cite{Park2011,Park2012,Kim2013,Mercaldo2020}, in analogy with the spin Rashba effect (SRE), confers chirality to the electronic states at the Fermi level, that acquire a momentum-dependent orbital texture \cite{Park2013,Kim2013,Park2012b,Kim2012,Mercaldo2020}.
+Interestingly, materials that have negligible atomic spin-orbit interaction and that would be ruled out from spin-orbitronics applications, now emerge as a novel platform were orbitronic effects can become relevant \cite{Ding2022}.

-Orbital physics can then give rise to orbital analogue phenomena of the spin Hall and spin Edelstein effects, namely orbital Hall \cite{Zhang2005, Tanaka2008, Kontani2008} and orbital Edelstein effects \cite{Levitov1985,Zhong2016,Salemi2019,Johansson2021}, with the latter leading to a current-induced orbital magnetization.
-Brought into the context of non-dissipative superconducting magnetoelectric effects, so far the focus has been mostly on the spin degrees of freedom for spin-Rashba type superconductors \cite{Edelstein1995, Edelstein2005, Yip2014, Konschelle2015, Tokatly2017,He2019} including the generalization to all gyrotropic crystal point groups \cite{He2020}.
+Orbital analog phenomena of the spin Hall and spin Edelstein effects have been proposed, namely orbital Hall \cite{Zhang2005, Tanaka2008, Kontani2008} and orbital Edelstein effects \cite{Levitov1985,Zhong2016,Salemi2019,Johansson2021}.
+The former arises from the electrons’ orbital motion \cite{VanderbiltResta2005} and in 2D systems only affects the out-of-plane magnetization.
+The latter has its origin in the atomic orbital content of the wavefunction and leads to a current-induced in-plane orbital magnetization.
+Brought into the context of non-dissipative superconducting magnetoelectric effects, so far the focus has been mostly on the spin degrees of freedom for spin-Rashba type superconductors \cite{Edelstein1995, Edelstein2005, Yip2014, Konschelle2015, Tokatly2017,He2019,He2021} including the generalization to all gyrotropic crystal point groups \cite{He2020}.
 However, since electrons carry both spin and orbital moments, assessing the role of electrons' orbital moment in setting out the magneto-electric effects is of fundamental relevance.
+Furthermore, the emergence of materials that show strong orbital-Rashba coupling and the possibility to induce superconductivity by the proximity effect promote the novel field of superconducting orbitronics, opening unprecedented scenarios and applications.